Trauma therapy in Berlin (Friedenau, Steglitz-Zehlendorf) and online

 Trauma therapy can help if you…

-Visit me in the practice or online: Even if you are not quite sure yet – feel free to book a non-binding individual session via the green button below or by calling 0170 491 68 36 (AB).
+Visit me in the practice or online: Even if you’re not quite sure yet – feel free to book a session to get to know me.
+Contact me using the form (button below) or leave your name and telephone number on the answering machine (0170 491 68 36).

 Ratings (5 out of 5 stars) and customer testimonials: (Link Provenexpert)